Hotel Beau Rivage Mekong

 Hotel Beau Rivage Mekong is a hotel in Vientiane, Laos, located on Fa Ngum Road, in Ban Seetarn Neua.
 It overlooks the Mekong River and is recognisable by its pink facade.
+The hotel is described as a boutique property situated on a quieter stretch of Fa Ngum Road along the Mekong riverside.
 The rooms are mostly decorated in shades of blue.
-The hotel is surrounded by the Pakpak Technical School, the Lao Development Bank and the Fujwara Japanese Restaurant.
+The hotel is surrounded by the Pakpak Technical School, the Lao Development Bank and the Fujiwara Japanese Restaurant.